-Congress Passes EPACT 2005 in Response to the 2003 Northeast Blackout
+Congress Passed EPACT 2005 in Response to the 2003 Northeast Blackout

-A failure of voluntary compliance led to the 2003 Northeast Blackout leaving 50 million people without power.
+A failure of voluntary compliance with industry reliability standards led to the 2003 Northeast Power Blackout.
 To prevent future such blackouts Congress passed the Energy Policy Act of 2005 (EPACT 2005).
 EPACT 2005 gave the Federal Energy Regulatory Commission (FERC) authority to implement mandatory reliability standards and to assess penalties for non-compliance.

 FERC Names NERC the Electric Reliability Organization

-EPACT 2005 directed FERC to identify an independent entity, referred to as an Electric Reliability Organization (ERO), that would be responsible for developing and enforcing mandatory standards for the reliable operation and planning of the bulk-power system throughout North America.
+EPACT 2005 directed FERC to identify an independent entity, referred to as an Electric Reliability Organization, that would be responsible for developing and enforcing mandatory standards for the reliable operation and planning of the bulk-power system throughout North America.

-In June, 2006 FERC named NERC the ERO.
-As the ERO, NERC (now renamed the North American Electric Reliability Corporation ) operates under the direction of FERC.
+In June, 2006 FERC named the North American Electric Reliability Corporation (NERC) as the Electric Reliability Organization (ERO).
+NERC now operates under the direction of FERC.

 NERC’s Role as the Electric Reliability Organization